nirandas/ng-socket/README.md

 	}, $scope);

-###Sending messages
+### Sending messages

 To send messages to the server:

 	$socket.send("event-name", data);

-##Parsers and Formatters
+## Parsers and Formatters

-ng-socket runs each received message through a parser function and each message to be sent through a formatter function.
+The ng-socket runs each received message through a parser function and each message to be sent through a formatter function.
 You could replace these function while configuring $socketProvider to implement your own messaging format.
 The default parser and formatter is defined as follows:

 	function parser(msg){
 		return angular.fromJson(msg);